trailblazer/cells/README.md

 And the best: You can have as many cells in your page as you need!

+Note: Since version 3.9 cells comes with two "dialects": You can still use a cell like a controller.
+However, the new _view model_ "dialect" allows you to treat a cell more object-oriented while providing an alternative approach to helpers.

 ## Installation

 It's a gem!